 There are a few common situations that can lead to duplicate accounts in Salesforce:

-- Data Entry Errors: When you enter account information by hand, you might need to correct mistakes like typos or different versions of the company name, which creates multiple records.
+- Data Entry Errors: If you enter account information by hand, you might need to fix mistakes like typos or different spellings of the business name, which leads to more than one record being made.

 Impact of Duplicate Accounts on Business Operations